-^{}Essex Estuaries SAC overlaps with Colne Estuary and Blackwater Estuary SPA and Ramsar sites.
+Essex Estuaries SAC overlaps with Colne Estuary and Blackwater Estuary SPA and Ramsar sites.
 The respective ZOIs have been applied throughout.

-4.33 A review of the European sites and their recreational ZOI determined that the following European sites do not have a recreational ZOI that extends into the neighbourhood plan area and can therefore be scoped out of further assessment:
+4.23 A review of the European sites and their recreational ZOI determined that the following European sites do not have a recreational ZOI that extends into the Neighbourhood Plan area and can therefore be scoped out of further assessment:

-- Abberton Reservoir SPA and Ramsar site

-- Hamford Water SAC, SPA and Ramsar site
+Hamford Water SAC, SPA and Ramsar site

 - Colne Estuary (Mid-Essex Coast Phase 2) SPA and Ramsar site

 - Essex Estuaries SAC

 - Deben Estuary SPA and Ramsar site

+- Sandlings SPA

-- 4.34 The ZOI for Stour and Orwell Estuaries SPA and Ramsar site extends into the neighbourhood plan area.
-However, no policies will directly result in development and therefore likely significant effects as a result of recreation can be ruled out for Stour and Orwell Estuaries SPA and Ramsar site.
+4.24 The ZOI for Stour and Orwell Estuaries SPA and Ramsar site extends into the neighbourhood plan area and therefore likely significant effects cannot be screened out based on impact pathways alone.

-4.35 No likely significant effects will occur from the plan as a result of recreation, either alone or in-combination with other plans and policies, as a result of proposed development in the plan.